aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-cli/ai-speech-cli.md

 Log into OCI Cloud Console.
 Navigate to Cloud Shell Icon on the top right and click it.
     ![](./images/cloudShellIcon.png " ")

-### 2: Enter Language CLI Command
+### 2: Enter Speech CLI Command

-Enter any one of the Language Pre-Deployed CLI commands you want to execute.
+Enter any one of the Speech Pre-Deployed CLI commands you want to execute.
     ![](./images/cloudShellCommand.png " ")

 ### 2: View Result

-The Language service displays the results as shown below:
+The Speech service displays the results as shown below:
     ![](./images/clousShellResult.png " ")